Quantitative estimates for regular Lagrangian flows with $BV$ vector fields: Introduction

-for some $\mu_{jR}^{l}\in \mathcal{M}_b(\mathbb{R}^2)$ $i,l=1,2$ and $j=1,...,m$ and problem \eqref{odeeq1} is ill-posed with this vector field, i.e there exist two different regular Lagrangian flows $X_1,X_2$ associated to $\mathbf{B}$. \end{proposition} We will prove proposition \ref{exampleDipernaLions} in Appendix section. \\\\ \textbf{Acknowledgments}~ The author is particularly grateful to Professor Luigi Ambrosio who introduced this project to him and patiently guided, supported, encouraged him during this work.
-The author is also very thankful to Elia Bru\`e, Fran\c{c}ois Bouchut for their several helpful comments and corrections.
+The following proposition gives a negative answer to this question. \begin{proposition} There exist a vector field $B:\mathbb{R}^2\to\mathbb{R}^2$ and degree-zero homogeneous functions $\Omega_1^i,...,\Omega_m^i\in \left(L^\infty\cap BV\right)(S^1) $, $i=1,2$ with $\frac{|B(x)|}{|x|+1}\in L^1(\mathbb{R}^2)+L^\infty(\mathbb{R}^2)$, $\operatorname{div}(B)=0$, $\int_{S^1}\Omega_l=0$ such that for any $R>1$ we have for some $\mu_{jR}^{l}\in \mathcal{M}_b(\mathbb{R}^2)$ $i,l=1,2$ and $j=1,...,m$ and the problem \eqref{odeeq1} is ill-posed with this vector field, i.e there exist two different regular Lagrangian flows $X_1,X_2$ associated to $\mathbf{B}$. \end{proposition} We will prove proposition \ref{exampleDipernaLions} in the Appendix. \\\\ \textbf{Acknowledgments}~ The author is particularly grateful to Professor Luigi Ambrosio who introduced this project to him and patiently guided, supported, encouraged him during this work.
+The author is also very thankful to Elia Bru\`e, Fran\c{c}ois Bouchut and Thomas Alazard for their several helpful comments and corrections.
+The author would like to thank the anonymous referees for their careful reading of our manuscript and their many insightful comments and suggestions to improve the presentation of the paper.
 This research was supported by the Centro De Giorgi, Scuola Normale Superiore, Pisa, Italy.